rnambs/rnambs.github.io/README.md

-redirects to my new page, you can still access on [rnambs.github.io](here)
+redirects to my new page, you can access it [here](rnambs.github.io)